jeff-hykin/telepy_notify/README.md

 # What is this?

-<5min setup for telegram notifications about errors, progress, and task-completion.
-This is an extremely minimal module, with no pip dependencies.
+Super fast (<5min setup) telegram notifications for task-completion, task progress, errors and more.
+This is an minimal module; no pip dependencies at all.

 # How do I use this?